Hotmoka/hotmoka/README.md

 that specifies to use Java 11 and provides the dependency to `io-takamaka-code`, that is, the run-time classes of the Takamaka smart contracts.

-> We are using `1.0.0` here, as version of the Hotmoka and Takamaka
+> We are using `1.0.0` here, as version of the Hotmoka and Takamaka runtime
 > projects.
-Replace that, if needed, with the current version of such projects,
+Replace that, if needed, with the latest version of such projects.
-> as printed during their compilation with Maven.

 Since the `pom.xml` file has changed, Eclipse will normally show an error in the `family` project.
 To solve it,